-As Hindus make up 80 percent of the population, most of the festivals are based around Hindu gods and stories, such as colourful Holi Festival Dropdown content, but there are dozens of others too.
-Try the camel fair in Pushkar Dropdown content, Rajasthan Dropdown content, every November, or the Buddhist Hemis Festival in Ladakh Dropdown content in the northern state of Jammu and Kashmir.
+As Hindus make up 80 percent of the population, most of the festivals are based around Hindu gods and stories, such as colourful Holi Festival, but there are dozens of others too.
+Try the camel fair in Pushkar, Rajasthan, every November, or the Buddhist Hemis Festival in Ladakh in the northern state of Jammu and Kashmir.

 Avoid carrying large amounts of cash on you, and protect your valuables in crowded places such as train stations.
 Take a mobile phone and get an Indian SIM card so you can make a call in an emergency.

 Women especially should dress conservatively and never wander alone in the dark or plan to arrive somewhere in the middle of the night.
 If you feel you’re being hassled, be confident rather than polite, and call loudly for help.

 10. Try the street food

 Sampling street food is a key part of a trip to India.
 Mumbai has an especially appealing range, with cheap treats such as pani puri (crispy deep-fried bread filled with tamarind, chilli and potato), bhel puri (sev, puffed rice, chopped onion, potato and chutney), vada pav (soft roll stuffed with deep-fried potato) and much more.